WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 😭 *If you don't like Coffee, tough luck!*

 ### 📃 Description
-#### You have been asked by the business to add new features to the "Coffee Roasters Website", a place where people can find the very best roasters on the planet.
+ 🤦‍♀️Charlotte, a business stakeholder has asked you to _rush_ some new to the new "Coffee Roasters Website", a place where people can find the very best roasters on the planet.
+The world will end if these features aren't out in 2 days.

+You know however, **that it's better to go well, not rush**.
+And you realize that learning TDD will help you along the way.

+You are here to improve your skills with Test Driven Development and Clean Code.

+**Good Luck!**

 ### 🖥 Requirements
 - Implement the following features below using disciplined [Test Driven Development](http://wiki.c2.com/?TestDrivenDevelopment)